![]() |

 <assign|square|<macro|x|<times|x|x>>>

 serves an exclusively computational purpose.
-As a general rule, synthetic macros are sometimes easier to write, but the more accessability is preserved, the more natural it becomes for the user to edit the markup.
+As a general rule, synthetic macros are sometimes easier to write, but the more accessibility is preserved, the more natural it becomes for the user to edit the markup.

 It should be noticed that TeXmacs also produces some auxiliary data as a byproduct of the typesetting product.
 For instance, the correct values of references and page numbers, as well as tables of contents, indexes, etc. are determined during the typesetting stage and memorized at a special place.
 Even though auxiliary data may be determined automatically from the document, it may be expensive to do so (one typically has to retypeset the document).
 When the auxiliary data are computed by an external plug-in, then it may even be impossible to perform the recomputations on certain systems.
 For these reasons, auxiliary data are carefully memorized and stored on disk when you save your work.